 GUIDE participants also deliver structured caregiver education and support groups, "memory cafés" and other community wellness offerings, and a respite benefit (described below).

-The five complexity tiers, and why they determine your respite
+The six complexity tiers, and why they determine your respite

-CMS's GUIDE Model is built on five complexity tiers stratified along two axes: (1) whether the beneficiary has a qualifying caregiver (the "dyad" path) or not (the "individual" path), and (2) the dementia stage and caregiver burden (low, moderate, or high).
+CMS's GUIDE Model is built on six complexity tiers stratified along two axes: (1) whether the beneficiary has a qualifying caregiver (the "dyad" path) or not (the "individual" path), and (2) the dementia stage and caregiver burden (low, moderate, or high), with a separate tier for beneficiaries living in a residential care community.
 Tier assignment uses the Clinical Dementia Rating (CDR) or Functional Assessment Staging Tool (FAST) for dementia stage and the Zarit Burden Interview for caregiver strain.
-The five tiers:
+Effective July 1, 2026, the six tiers are:

 If your family member is in the early stages of dementia and you, as a caregiver, are not yet experiencing high burden on the Zarit interview, your tier may be Low Complexity Dyad, meaning you receive the GUIDE care-navigation services but not the respite benefit.
 As the disease progresses and your tier reassesses upward, the respite benefit unlocks.